 Ans.
 As far as the competent faculty is concerned, every centre has best faculties because we have maintained uniformity in selection and training of faculties.
 The best and the average teachers have been classified by the students because the mode of teaching varies from teacher to teacher.

 Ans.
-Aakash Educational Services Pvt.
-Ltd., which is the parent company of Aakash Institute, Aakash IIT-JEE and Aakash Foundations, employs only full time teaching staff.
+Aakash Educational Services Limited, which is the parent company of Aakash Institute, Aakash IIT-JEE and Aakash Foundations, employs only full time teaching staff.
 There is no part time faculty like other institutes.
 Advantages of Full-time faculty are:

 Ans.
 Yes, PTMs are an integral part of our education delivery and feedback system.
 We frequently invite parents to meet with their ward’s respective teachers to understand their performance closely.
 This is also an opportunity for Aakash to get in touch with the parents and motivate them to help Aakash and its students achieve the common goal of qualifying in entrance exam selection.
 One more advantage of permanent faculty is that, parents can meet the teachers and teachers hold themselves responsible for mentoring weak students and sharpening bright students.

 Ans.
 Our teachers conduct Daily Revision of previous lectures; Concept clearing sessions in each subject are also conducted which equip students with all possible tips, tricks and short-cut-methods to crack the competitive examinations.
 Student-teacher ratio at Aakash is around 50-60:1.
 Other institutes keep 100-200 students in a class.
 We cannot compromise with quality education at any cost.
 Others are concerned with business only but our top priority is the career-building of our students.